jsancio/dotfiles/README.md

 ## Install SDKMAN

-Instructions for installing SDKMAN hare [here](https://sdkman.io/install).
+These are the [instructions](https://sdkman.io/install) for installing SDKMAN.

 ### Install Java and Java tools